 How to Renew a Vehicle Registration

-The tag renewal process is generally easier than the initial application process, as motorists do not have to submit as many documents.
-In most cases, drivers must provide proof of car insurance to ensure they still meet the state’s minimum coverage requirements.
+The tag renewal process is easier than the initial registration process.
+In most cases, you just need proof of car insurance to ensure you still meet your state’s minimum coverage requirements.

 A vehicle inspection or emissions test is also mandatory in certain states.
-Once drivers have all of their documents ready, they can renew the registrations online, in person or by mail.
+Once you have all your documents ready, you are usually able to renew your registration online, in person or by mail.
 READ MORE

-Note: You may be ineligible for a renewal if you do not meet the state’s requirements.
+Note: You may not be eligible for a renewal if you do not meet your state’s requirements.
 If you owe child support payments, you may be unable to renew your registration until you pay the full amount and your hold is cleared.
 Some states also prevent motorists with suspended registrations from completing the renewal process.
 You can learn more about the renewal process in our helpful guide.